Unknown-xxx-69/ID-Fetcher-Bot/README.md

 💡 Usage

-Private Chat → Bot replies with your Telegram User ID
+Private Chat: The bot replies with your Telegram User ID.

-Group/Channel → Bot replies with chat ID when someone sends a message
+Group/Channel: The bot replies with the chat ID when someone sends a message.

-Forwarded Message → Bot replies with original sender’s User ID
+Forwarded Message: The bot replies with the original sender’s User ID.